 Halibut is also a very popular target for sport fishers.
 Oregon, Washington, and California have catch limits for recreational halibut fishing, as with commercial and tribal halibut fishing.
 The demand for halibut sport fishing is so high that closed seasons, bag limits, and possession limits, are all used to control the recreational fishery and extend the season as long as possible.

 Pacific halibut fishing is an important part of several tribal cultures, and many tribal members participate in commercial, ceremonial and subsistence fisheries.
 In 1995, the U.S. prohibited directed non-treaty commercial fishing north of Pt.
 Chehalis, Washington in order to allow the tribes to harvest their allocation of halibut.

 - NMFS Area 2A Halibut Hotline (for sport fishing): 1-800-662-9825, press 5

 - Commercial catch information from the International Pacific Halibut Commission

-- Links to sport catch information from the International Pacific Halibut Commission
+- Sport catch information from the International Pacific Halibut Commission

 - Oregon sport halibut fishery regulations